gitploy-io/website/docs/index.md

 title: What is Gitploy?
 ---

 Gitploy is a tooling that helps your organization build the deployment system in minutes.
-It enables your organization **to deploy in the same manner** without worrying about  the implementation details of delivering different types of applications (e.g., web, native) and **to deploy differently** with a simple configuration file for each application, respectively.
+It enables your organization **to deploy in the same manner** without worrying about  the implementation details of delivering different types of applications (e.g., web, native) and **to set up a deployment pipeline differently** with a simple configuration file for each application, respectively.
 And as a result, your organization can get a robust system to deploy fast and safely. 🚀

 ## Deploy in the same manner